THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 The committee consists of the Executive Officer, two faculty members, and two elected student members.

 The committee consists of the Executive Officer, three faculty members, and three student members for the Executive Committee.

 The Doctoral Faculty shall meet twice each year.
 The Executive Committee shall meet with students at least once each semester.

-One student and one alternate and one faculty member and one alternate are elected each year to the Graduate Council.
+Two students and one alternate and two faculty members and one alternate are elected each year to the Graduate Council.
 Some of the main functions of the Graduate Council are:

 1. To formulate educational policy for all graduate work in doctoral programs, including curriculum, standards of admission and academic performance, degree requirements, and student discipline.

 2. To approve specific programs and curricula leading to the doctoral degree.
 To consider any other matter pertaining to academic issues in the doctoral program, and make recommendations to the CUNY Board.